|

 aviation chart reading, flight planning, preflight and control of

-earn their merit badge or interest project patch after completing
+and Girl Scouts earn their merit badge or interest project patch

 include a ground school, pre-flight inspection of a real aircraft,